Shujun-He/RNAdegformer/src/OpenVaccine/readme.md

 ├── post_deadline_files
 └── openvaccine_12x_dataset

-Then change the name of the folder openvaccine_12x_dataset to train_test_bpps

 Here I include the hypeparameters that give the best single model.

-0. modify the --path variable in pretrain.sh and run.sh to wherever you unzipped all the data as instructed above

 1. pretrain with all available sequences: ```./pretrain.sh```